riodelphino/zk-snacks-explorer.nvim/README.md

 - Tree style like `Snacks.explorer`
 - Display the title instead of the filename
+- Search by the title

 ## Issues

-- `Searching by title` is not implemented yet.
 - It does not provide any `queries` or `actions` like [neo-tree-zk.nvim](https://github.com/zk-org/neo-tree-zk.nvim) does.